FRSCS Sturgeon Education Program reaches over 40,000 students every year! New curriculum available!

-In its 10 year history, the HSBC Fraser River Sturgeon Education Program has been taught by over 1000 teachers from 900 different schools to over 28,000 students in Grades 4 through 7, as well as secondary school students.
+In its 10 year history, FRSCS Sturgeon Education Program has been taught by over 1000 teachers from 900 different schools to over 40,000 students in Grades 4 through 7, as well as secondary school students.
 The program is offered to schools throughout British Columbia in the Greater Toronto Area, Mississauga, London and Ottawa Ontario.

 “Youth play a huge role in conservation and the sustainability of our earth," said Rick Hansen, Honourary Chair of the Society.